A known analytical solution#

 Verifying the numerical solution#

-As in the first chapter, we compute the L2-error and the error at the mesh vertices for the last time step. to verify our implementation.
+As in the Computing the error, we compute the L2-error and the error at the mesh vertices for the last time step. to verify our implementation.

 # Compute L2 error and error at nodes